pylint-dev/pylint/doc/user_guide/checkers/features.rst

   Emitted when accessing only the first or last element of str.split().
 The first and last element can be accessed by using str.split(sep, maxsplit=1)[0] or str.rsplit(sep, maxsplit=1)[-1] instead.
-:consider-using-augmented-assign (C0210): *Use '%s' to do an augmented assign directly* Emitted when an assignment is referring to the object that it is assigning to.
-This can be changed to be an augmented assign.
 :use-sequence-for-iteration (C0208): *Use a sequence type when iterating over values* When iterating over values, sequence types (e.g., ``lists``, ``tuples``, ``ranges``) are more efficient than ``sets``.